nolar/kopf/docs/kwargs.rst

 ``settings`` is passed to activity handlers (but not to resource handlers).

-It is an object with predefined nested structure of containers with values, which defines the operator's behaviour.
+It is an object with a predefined nested structure of containers with values, which defines the operator's behaviour.
 See also: `kopf.OperatorSettings`.

 It can be modified if needed (usually in the startup handlers).
-Every operator (if there are more than one in the same process) has its own config.
+Every operator (if there are more than one in the same process) has its config.

 See also: :doc:`configuration`.